AJanick/SF-Bus-and-Overhead-Flight-Tracker/README.md

 Please note that 511 api limits you to 60 api calls per hour.
 The current state of the program uses 4 api calls each time it runs so I have it refresh every 4 minutes.
 If you add or remove stops please adjust accordingly

+I am waiting for feedback on how to format the display from Jen as there are improvements to be made!
+If this isn't updated it means she hated it and I didn't develop further.

 # 4. Final Notes